steve-cm/RaaS/README.md

 Please email sdk@tangocard.com to receive credentials for the RaaS API Sandbox environment.
 The endpoint for the RESTful interface on the Sandbox environment is https://sandbox.tangocard.com/raas/v1/

-Any Tango Cards purchased on the Sandbox environment can be redeemed on the [Tango Card Sandbox website](https://integration-www.tangocard.com/)
+To review the end-to-end user experience, any Tango Cards purchased on the Sandbox environment can be redeemed on the [Tango Card Sandbox website](https://integration-www.tangocard.com/)

 ## Test drive the RaaS API